Should you learn Japanese or Korean language?

 Which is better Japanese or Korean

 Now, the choice comes down to picking which one you feel more inclined to and which would suit your needs better.
 With all this information, that shouldn’t be very difficult!
-So go ahead and get started on your language journey.
+So, go ahead and get started on your language journey.

 Regardless of what language you choose to study — be it Japanese or Korean — both offer immense value in terms of personal growth and cultural appreciation.